harrygfox/farfalla/README.md

 ## User Stories for Development

 This must be kept clean and there must be a process in place for writing stories.
+[Our process for adding stories.](./story-writing.md)

-Increment the numbers as they go into the PM tool.
+Ideally Increment the numbers as they go into the PM tool, however, Pivotal Tracker doesn't provide for this :(

 The developers and the Product Owner need to be involved in writing the user stories.
 This will hopefully take the form of a full day workshop.